aegomez/js-adv-exercises-2/README.md

 2. Implement an array flattening function with recursive and iterative versions.
 Do not use the built-in function.

+3. Given a representation of a binary tree, implement a function that can traverse all nodes in prefix, infix, and postfix order.

 ## Author

 Adrian Gomez